-The CT Institute for the Brain and Cognitive Sciences (IBACS) is offering graduate assistantships of between 10 and 20 hours per week (to be determined) during the Fall (2017) and Spring (2018) semesters at the Brain Imaging Research Center (BIRC).
-These assistantships will start during Summer 2017 (paying the same summer stipend as the Graduate Summer Fellowships) when the successful recipients will be trained on MRI and related imaging methods.
-During the subsequent Fall (2017) and Spring (2018) semesters, the assistants will spend the allocated hours at BIRC, supporting users of BIRC facilities.
-This could involve helping design and implement experimental procedures for fMRI, EEG, tDCS, TMS etc., recruitment and prepping of participants, data analysis, or overseeing use of equipment by others.
+The Institute for the Brain and Cognitive Sciences (IBACS) is offering graduate assistantships of 10 hours per week during the Fall (2023) and Spring (2024) semesters at the Brain Imaging Research Center (BIRC).
+During the first year, assistants will be trained in neuroimaging methods, data science, and reproducibility.
+Assistants will spend the remaining allocated hours at BIRC, supporting users of BIRC facilities.
+This could involve helping design and implement experimental procedures for fMRI, EEG, TMS etc., recruitment and prepping of participants, data analysis, or overseeing use of equipment by others.
 Applicants will be expected to commit to the full duration of the assistantship (Fall & Spring).
 Funds may be available during Summer 2024 to enable IBRAiN students to pursue their own research at BIRC.
 IBRAiN students also receive an allocation of 20 hours of resource time to be used at BIRC during the course of the fellowship.

 ELIGIBILITY AND CONDITIONS ON AWARDS

-- Graduate Students at UConn working on topics related to the IBACS mission are eligible to apply, with priority given to students whose research will involve, or has involved, neuroimaging methods (fMRI, dEEG, tDCS, or TMS), and who are in Years 2 or 3 of their graduate program.
-Subject to funding, these assistantships could be renewed for a further year.
+- Graduate Students at UConn working on topics related to the IBACS mission are eligible to apply.
+Subject to funding and other constraints, these assistantships could be renewed for a further year.

 - Graduate students intending to apply who are not already IBACS affiliates should fill out the affiliate membership form available here.

 - Recipients of the IBACS Graduate Fellowship are eligible to apply.